otreva/personal-assistant/readme.md

 1. Install Docker Desktop or another Docker runtime.
 2. Clone the repository and start the bundled admin UI via Docker (no local Python needed).
-3. Configure Graphiti through the web admin at <http://localhost:8000>.
+3. Configure Personal Assistant through the web admin at <http://localhost:8000>.
 4. Create OAuth credentials for Google Workspace APIs and generate a user token for Slack.
-5. Store the tokens under `~/.graphiti_sync/` and confirm Graphiti can read them.
+5. Store the tokens under `~/.graphiti_sync/` and confirm Personal Assistant can read them.
 6. Use the admin UI's manual loaders to backfill ~365 days of history for Gmail, Drive, Calendar, and Slack.
 7. Run the Gmail, Drive, Calendar, and Slack pollers once to confirm incremental sync.
 8. Let the built-in 02:00 EST backup job archive state (or trigger a manual backup from the UI) and monitor logs directly in the browser.